Ontario Premier Doug Ford believes his road to re-election in 2022 is a highway.

 On Nov.
 4, the provincial government announced it was upping its investments in its highway program, which includes Highway 413 and the Bradford Bypass.
 It plans to spend $8.6 billion until 2023-2024, which likely would not be enough to finish both projects.
 At the same time, the Tories pledged to spend even more on public transit.

-A week later, on Nov.
+Earlier, on Nov.
 10, the Ontario NDP asked Auditor General Bonnie Lyksyk to investigate the planning and procurement processes of Highway 413 and the Bradford Bypass to show the true costs of each project.

 Prophet said it’s clear no more big highways should be built if the Ontario government wants to protect waterways and the climate.